-The project proposal for LCMT Dissemination Phase 3 was submitted to project session 1, 2019 for the implementation of the project in 2019-2020, gone through Quality Assessment and is now waiting for Budget and Management Committee's approval.
-This phase is expected to be the last project of the LCMT Task Force, to conclude the 10 years of implementation.
-Dissemination Phase 3 will provide each of the three volunteer towns selected in the Dissemination Phase 2 (La Molina of Peru, Khon Kaen of Thailand and Phu Quoc of Viet Nam) a focused feasibility study; and hold a wrap-up symposium in late 2020 in Japan.
+The project proposal for LCMT Dissemination Phase 3 was approved in October 2019.
+This phase is expected to be the last phase of the LCMT Project, to conclude the 10 years of implementation.
+Dissemination Phase 3 will provide each of the three volunteer towns selected in the Dissemination Phase 2 (La Molina of Peru, Khon Kaen of Thailand and Phu Quoc of Viet Nam) a focused feasibility study; and hold a wrap-up symposium in Japan.
+Although the exact date has not been decided due to COVID-19, the preparation for the wrap-up symposium will be done in due course by APERC.
+The selection process of agency to conduct feasibility study is delayed.